MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_02_WorkingWithTenantProperties.md

 - **Privacy statement URL** -  `https://github.com/R-C-Stewart/SC-300-Identity-and-Access-Administrator/blob/master/Allfiles/Labs/Lab2/SC-300-Lab_ContosoPrivacySample.pdf`
      - In sample Privacy PDF is provided in your labs directory.
      - Type the link to your organization's document that describes how your organization handles both internal and external guest's data privacy.
+# RobertS --> Too funny that I remember when I added this step, but never realized that it pointed to my own GitHub.
+We should probably move this into the AllFiles of the actual lab repo; and update the steps URL once published to be in the right location.

     **IMPORTANT** -If you don't include either your own privacy statement or your privacy contact, your external guests will see text in the Review Permissions box that says, **<your org name\>** has not provided links to their terms for you to review.
 For example, a guest user will see this message when they receive an invitation to access an organization through B2B collaboration.